justingluska/phy211-grade-calculator/README.md

 - enter grades for all assignments and exams throughout the semester
 - accounts for dropped exam grade

-all information taken from: walterfreeman.github.io/phy211/syllabus.html
+all information taken from: [walter freeman's website](walterfreeman.github.io/phy211/syllabus.html)